pepsimidamerica/clope/README.md

 # Overview

 clope (see-lope) is a Python package for interacting with the Cantaloupe/Seed vending system.
 Primarily being a wrapper for their Spotlight API.
 It uses the pandas library to return information from a given spotlight report as a dataframe object.
-Intention is to add functionality for connecting to the snowflake data warehouse Cantaloupe product as well.
+It also has functionality for connecting to the snowflake data warehouse Cantaloupe product as well.

 ## Installation